aramisgithub/questpresentation/document.md

 ## Odyssey

-- Odysseus, still dressed as a beggar, completes the task and is restored to his original state.
-He and his son expel the suitors from their home by force.
-Penelope, seeing how Odysseus has changed, tests him to make sure it is actually him.
-She tells him she moved their bed.
-He replies, correctly, that this would have been impossible, and all is returned to normal.
+- Odysseus, still dressed as a beggar, completes the task and is restored to his original state

+- He and his son expel the suitors from their home by force

+- Penelope, seeing how Odysseus has changed, tests him to make sure it is actually him

+- She tells him she moved their bed

+- He replies, correctly, that this would have been impossible, and all is returned to normal

 ## Comparison